snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

 This feature can be enabled by setting the argmap value, `beacon` to `true`.

-More documentation about the Beacon API can be found: [here][beacon-api-mozilla].
+More documentation about the Beacon API can be found [here][beacon-api-mozilla].

 {% highlight javascript %}
 window.snowplow("newTracker", "cf", "d3rkrsqld9gmqf.cloudfront.net", {